realworldocaml/book/en/inside-the-runtime.md

 The `Gc` module lets you control all these parameters from your application.
-Although the defaults are usually sensible, understanding them and tuning them is an important concern we will discuss later in [xref](#understanding-the-garbage-collector).
+Although the defaults are usually sensible, understanding them and tuning them is an important concern that we'll discuss later.

 ## Runtime Memory Management